Achno/gowall/README.md

 Gowall is a tool to convert an image ( specifically a wallpaper ) to any color-scheme / pallete you like!

+## Features
 - It supports `single` and `batch` conversion of images to any of the available themes below.
 - It can convert whole `directories` with the `#` delimiter, check `Usage` section
 - It also has the ability to `invert` the colors of the image and convert them later
 - Supports `Custom themes` Create your own theme by creating `~/.config/gowall/config.yml` more details at the `Theme` section!
+- It supports  `image preview` ❗ by printing the image on the terminal on `kitty`.
+If you are running on an terminal emulator other than kitty it will just open your default image viewing application no matter the operating system. ( You can disable this, check `Usage` section )

 ### Supported formats